yxh9876/Xuhang94470/assignment3&4.md

 - Who do you think is the intended audience for this?

-Maybe to any high level officials that were in charge of this issue.
+"Maybe to any high level officials that were in charge of this issue."

 - Which one do you prefer?
 Is there anything you would change or do differently?